 Vietnam has its share of interesting traditions and celebrations.
 For example, did you notice an increase in the number of altars and burning incense alongside the Saigon streets?
 This is because of Hungry Ghost, the lunar month in which the ghosts are visiting the land of the living.
 Say what?

 Plastic Fantastic?
 Not for nature, it isn't.
 It is high time we do something about our plastic addiction and reduce our usage of plastic here in Vietnam.Countries like Bangladesh, Bali, New Zealand and many African nations like Rwanda have banned single use plastic.
 Luckily, Vietnam is pledging to get on board as well: from 2025 onwards, it will ban all single use plastics.
 Yay!
 In the meantime we all need to improve our personal plastic diet and stop contributing to the problem.
-The Saigon nonprofit organization Rethink Plastic Vietnam is helping us; this November is Plastic Awareness Month!
+The Saigon nonprofit organization Rethink Plastic Vietnam is helping us; they do a yearly Plastic Awareness Month.
+But why wait if we can start reducing our plastic use now?

 What can I do to reduce plastic in Vietnam?There's a lot you can do!
 We will walk you through some quick fixes to cut back on plastics.
 They are easier than you might think and we'll tell you about a few awesome new stores we found that can help us with this.
 Come on, let's go on a plastic diet together!